-A common misconception about Google Scholar is that it indexes all of the content it has access to regardless of the content type or quality.
-This is not the case.
-Rather, as explained in “Academic Search Engine Optimization (ASEO): Optimizing Scholarly Literature for Google Scholar & Co.,” Google Scholar is an “invitation based search engine.”
+A common misconception about Google Scholar is that it indexes all the content it has access to regardless of the type or quality — this is not the case.
+Rather, as explained in “Academic Search Engine Optimization (ASEO): Optimizing Scholarly Literature for Google Scholar & Co.,” Google Scholar is an “invitation-based search engine.”
 This means that “only articles from trusted sources and articles that are ‘invited’ (cited) by articles already indexed are included in the database.”
-On its website Google Scholar states, “we work with publishers of scholarly information to index peer-reviewed papers, theses, preprints, abstracts, and technical reports from all disciplines of research and make them searchable on Google and Google Scholar.”
+On its website, Google Scholar states, “we work with publishers of scholarly information to index peer-reviewed papers, theses, preprints, abstracts, and technical reports from all disciplines of research and make them searchable on Google and Google Scholar.”

-In order for your journals to be considered for inclusion in Google Scholar, the content on your website must first meet two basic criteria:
+In order for a journal to be considered for inclusion in Google Scholar, the content on its website must first meet two basic criteria:

-- Make freely available either the full-text or the complete author-written abstract for all articles (without requiring human or search engine robot readers to log into your site, install specific software, accept any disclaimers etc.)
+- Make freely available either the full-text or the complete author-written abstract for all articles (without requiring human or search engine robot readers to log into the site, install specific software, accept any disclaimers, etc.)

-From there your journal website and articles will have to meet certain technical specifications, which we outline below.
-Before we get into that, let’s first take a look at some of the specific benefits Google Scholar offers journals and how to tell if your articles are being included in the search engine.
+From there, journal websites and articles must meet certain technical specifications.
+Before we get into that, let’s first look at some of the benefits Google Scholar offers journals and how to tell if Google Scholar is picking up your articles.

 Getting your journal articles indexed in Google Scholar will:

-- Increase the reach of your individual journal articles because more scholars will be likely to find them
+- Increase the reach of your individual articles because scholars will be more likely to find them

 - Give scholars an easy way to gauge how relevant your articles are to their research based on the article title and search snippet you provide

-- Help resurface old articles from the journals you publish — Google Scholar takes citations into account and shows more frequently cited works earlier in search results
+- Help resurface your past articles since Google Scholar takes citations into account and shows more frequently cited works earlier in search results

-For open access journals the importance of Google Scholar indexing is even greater.
-If you want your content to be accessible, making it freely available isn’t enough — you have to be sure that anyone can find your journal articles on the web and that they aren’t only available to scholars with access to subscription-based academic abstracting and indexing databases or prior knowledge of your journals (i.e. scholar knows to search for your specific journal website).
-Google Scholar makes it possible for anyone to freely search for and find relevant scholarly content on the web from anywhere in the world.
+For open access journals, the importance of Google Scholar indexing is even greater.
+If you want your content to be accessible, making it freely available isn’t enough — you have to be sure that anyone can find your articles on the web and that they aren’t only available to scholars with access to subscription-based academic abstracting and indexing databases or prior knowledge of your publication.
+Google Scholar enables anyone to freely search for and find relevant scholarly content on the web from anywhere in the world.

-As noted, Google Scholar doesn’t just index all of the content it can access on the web.
-Rather, it seeks to index content from what it deems to be “trusted” publication websites.
-If other articles from trusted websites have cited a journal article Google Scholar will know to index it, but any content that is not published on a “trusted” website and that has not been cited by an article already included in Google Scholar will not be indexed right away.
+As noted, Google Scholar doesn’t just index all the content it can access on the web.
+Instead, it seeks to index content from what it deems to be “trusted” publication websites.
+The content must either be published on a trusted website or cited by another publication hosted on a trusted website.

-In order for Google Scholar to deem a journal website trustworthy, it must follow all of Google Scholar’s technical guidelines.
-Journal publishers should also contact Google Scholar to request inclusion in the index.
-If you’re not sure whether your journals are being indexed by Google Scholar, you can quickly check by searching your journal website domain (e.g. www.examplejournal.com) in scholar.google.com.
+For Google Scholar to deem a journal website “trustworthy,” it must follow all of Google Scholar’s technical guidelines.
+Journal publishers should also contact Google Scholar to request inclusion.
+If you’re not sure whether Google Scholar is indexing your journal content, you can quickly check by visiting scholar.google.com and searching for your journal domain (e.g., www.examplejournal.com).